reinert/requestor/README.md

 It uniquely combines simplicity, completeness and performance in a singular HTTP Client API for any Java derived language.

 Requestor is:
-* **Async-First** → smoothly handle several concurrent client-server interactions with the best performance.
+* **Async-First** → smoothly handle several concurrent client-server interactions with the max throughput.
 * **Event-Driven** → narrow down your code to specific results and implement complex features like HTTP Polling and Streaming seamlessly.
 * **Session-Based** → set up multiple client configurations for different backends with instance level customization.
 * **Scope-Bounded** → sessions, services and requests have isolated and interconnected contexts with fine-grained control over them.